 Is a photographer available?

-The surf guides on D’Bora and Indo Satu provide photo service.
-Our guides are avid photographers and have top notch pro equipment to ensure you can take home some amazing shots.
-Prices for a photo package are generally around $150 USD per person, and photos are provided at the end of the trip before you get off the boat.
-We can also arrange video shooting services on prior notice.
+Our resident photographer/videographer can be booked to document your trip.
+Prices for a photo package are generally around $200 USD per person, and photos/video footage are provided at the end of the trip before you get off the boat.

 Is there phone signal or internet on the boat?

 A number of cell towers are now active in the islands.
-If you need to call home, you can often get signal every few days.
+If you need to call home, you can often get signal most days.
 The boat has no internet though the cell towers also have 4G data which allow you to connect to the internet.
-Purchasing an Indonesian SIM card upon arrival in Padang is the most economical way to connect.
-The boat also has a satellite phone which can be used at a cost of $3 USD per minute.
-In emergencies, the boat can be contacted via this phone; the satphone number is on our Contact page and is contactable 24/7.
+Purchasing an E-Sim before you arrive in Padang is the most economical way to connect.

 Do I need medication for malaria or other vaccinations?